-Billy Pickles has a winning way with numbers in this charming addition to the Magical Children series.
+Billy Pickles has a winning way with numbers in book five in the Magical Children series.

 When Billy Pickles' dad leaves home to live in New York, he gives Billy a moneybox.
 Billy's not sure where to put in the money, and not sure why his dad has left.

 Then Billy goes to New York to visit his father and his Italian grandmother, and discovers the secret of his magic moneybox.
 In a wonderful adventure, he takes Mighty Mamma on a helicopter ride, cracks open a safe, solves a kidnap mystery - and gets to know his dad again.